fr0xk/Scripts/Markdown/slackware_dependency_resolve.md

 log "$INSTALL_LOG" "All specified actions have been processed."
 ```

-Here's how the script would behave for installing and removing `python3` and `gcc`, including realistic examples of output for these operations.
+Here's how the script would behave for installing and removing `python3` and `gcc`

 ### Example for Installing Packages